PelagusWallet/pelagus-docs/docs/develop/intro.md

 ## Community

-If you have any questions while building with Pelagus, join the [Pelagus Discord server](https://discord.gg/UUTfPKfRrh) and shoot a message to the Pelagus team or community developers.
+If you have any questions or issues while building with Pelagus, join the [Pelagus Discord server](https://discord.gg/UUTfPKfRrh) and shoot a message to the Pelagus team or community developers.
 We're happy to help!